Mabel May WARREN (1881-1970)

 Mary died in 1906, aged 73 years.
 She is buried at the Nhill Cemetery.

 After her death, Robert spent his later years with his youngest son, Robert Darlington Buckley, Jnr.
 One day after shooting parrots in the orchard Robert returned to the kitchen with his loaded gun, and leaning on the barrel, chatted to members of his family.
-His youngest grandson, Robert Lesley Buckley, accidently pulled the trigger on the gun.
+His youngest grandson, Robert Lesley Buckley, accidentally pulled the trigger on the gun.
 Robert suffered severe injuries to his hand which was practically useless afterwards and Mabel May, nee Warren, Robert Jnr’s wife, spent many hours changing the dressing.

 Robert died in 1919 at 86 years and is buried alongside his wife, Mary, in the Nhill Cemetery.
 He left 7 children, 32 grandchildren and many more great-grand-children.